Vegin Vegan Vegun!

 • Heat sesame oil in a frying pan.

-• Add the ginger and vegetables, and cook gently until the onion softens.
+• Add the ginger and vegetables, and cook until the onion softens.

 Red lentils added to the pan, being stirred to coat evenly with oil.